 - Inadequate signage

 - Vehicles not furnished with required safety warnings

 - Workers not properly trained.

 Workers’ compensation laws bar lawsuits against employers, but other parties on a construction site such as a non-employer contractor, equipment manufacturer, or driver may be held liable through a third-party claim.
 If you have been injured in a Kentucky construction equipment accident due to another’s negligence, you may have legal grounds to recover compensation for medical bills, lost time from work, and pain and suffering.

 Learn more about how the Johnson Law Firm can investigate your accident to ensure you get all the financial recovery you deserve.
-Call us toll-free at 606-433-0682, or fill out this online form to schedule a free consultation to discuss your rights and options for recovering compensation.
+Call us toll-free at 606-433-0682, or fill out our online form to schedule a free consultation to discuss your rights and options for recovering compensation.
 Based in Pikeville, KY, we represent injured workers in Pike County and throughout the region.